coding-pirates-hillerod/python-teachings/README.md

 2. Use the 'open folder' button to create a new folder as a workspace for their code
 3. Create a 'main.py' file
 4. Write some code - preferably just a single statement using the 'print' function
+5. Show how to execute the code by using the "run" button provided by 'Code Runner'

+#### Make the kids code a simple 'Hello, World!' program
+Having shown the kids how to setup, write and execute Python code in VS Code, then have them code their own version of a 'Hello, World!' program.
+If they wanna print 'Hello, Mom!' instead, well, then fine - let them do whatever they like.

+#### Show and tell how mulitple line statement execution works
+In order for the kids to understand how coding really works, then it might just be a good idea to show them how the Python interpreter executes code line by line.